Firewall (computing): History

-Before it was used in real-life computing, the term appeared in the 1983 computer-hacking movie WarGames, and possibly inspired its later use.
+Before it was used in real-life computing, the term appeared in John Badham's 1983 computer-hacking movie WarGames, spoken by the bearded and bespectacled programmer named Paul Richter, which possibly inspired its later use.

+One of the earliest commercially successful firewall and network address translation (NAT) products was the PIX (Private Internet eXchange) Firewall, invented in 1994 by Network Translation Inc., a startup founded and run by John Mayes.
+The PIX Firewall technology was coded by Brantley Coile as a consultant software developer.
+Recognizing the emerging IPv4 address depletion problem, they designed the PIX to enable organizations to securely connect private networks to the public internet using a limited number of registered IP addresses.
+The innovative PIX solution quickly gained industry acclaim, earning the prestigious "Hot Product of the Year" award from Data Communications Magazine in January 1995.
+Cisco Systems, seeking to expand into the rapidly growing network security market, subsequently acquired Network Translation Inc. in November 1995 to obtain the rights to the PIX technology.
+The PIX became one of Cisco's flagship firewall product lines before eventually being succeeded by the Adaptive Security Appliance (ASA) platform introduced in 2005.

-Types
+Types of firewalls

 Firewalls are categorized as a network-based or a host-based system.
-Network-based firewalls are positioned between two or more networks, typically between the local area network (LAN) and wide area network (WAN).
+Network-based firewalls are positioned between two or more networks, typically between the local area network (LAN) and wide area network (WAN), their basic function being to control the flow of data between connected networks.
 They are either a software appliance running on general-purpose hardware, a hardware appliance running on special-purpose hardware, or a virtual appliance running on a virtual host controlled by a hypervisor.
-Firewall appliances may also offer non firewall functionality, such as DHCP or VPN services.
+Firewall appliances may also offer non-firewall functionality, such as DHCP or VPN services.
 Host-based firewalls are deployed directly on the host itself to control network traffic or other computing resources.
 This can be a daemon or service as a part of the operating system or an agent application for protection.

 Packet filter

-The first reported type of network firewall is called a packet filter, which inspects packets transferred between computers.
+The first reported type of network firewall is called a packet filter which inspects packets transferred between computers.
 The firewall maintains an access-control list which dictates what packets will be looked at and what action should be applied, if any, with the default action set to silent discard.
 Three basic actions regarding the packet consist of a silent discard, discard with Internet Control Message Protocol or TCP reset response to the sender, and forward to the next hop.
-Packets may be filtered by source and destination IP addresses, protocol, source and destination ports.
+Packets may be filtered by source and destination IP addresses, protocol, or source and destination ports.
 The bulk of Internet communication in 20th and early 21st century used either Transmission Control Protocol (TCP) or User Datagram Protocol (UDP) in conjunction with well-known ports, enabling firewalls of that era to distinguish between specific types of traffic such as web browsing, remote printing, email transmission, and file transfers.